Skip to Content

 The issue is that each person inherits 50% of their DNA from their parents, but it is never the same 50% that their sibling will inherit.
 The DNA is inherited somewhat randomly, as far as scientists know.

-In the case of your second cousin, the first “siblings” to not inherit identical DNA were your grandparent and the grandparent of your second cousin (they were siblings, since they are the children of your great-grandparents).
-When you parent and the parent of your second cousin were conceived, they only inherited 50% of their DNA from their parents, and it was randomly selected, too.
+In the case of your second cousin, the first set of “siblings” to not inherit identical DNA were your grandparent and the grandparent of your second cousin (they were siblings, since they are the children of your great-grandparents).
+When your parent and the parent of your second cousin were conceived, they only inherited 50% of their DNA from their parents, and it was randomly selected, too.

 By the time you and your second cousin were conceived, you got 50% of the DNA from each of your parents, too, but there was even less to “choose” from that would have matched your MRCA (your great-grandparents), and thus, your second cousin.